-Here's how it works for ADRs: All guests (those staying on site and off) can book dining reservations starting 180 days out, but resort guests can book those reservations for their full stay whereas off-site guests can only book for the day.
-If you were planning a week-long stay to Disney World, you would be able to make reservations up to 187 days in advance, a full 7 days earlier than off-site guests.
-This is a big deal, because the most popular restaurants are often booked by the 180 day mark.
+Here's how it works for ADRs: All guests (those staying on-site and off) can book dining reservations starting 180 days out, but guests staying at a Disney World hotel on property can book those reservations for their full stay, whereas off-property guests can only book for the day.
+If you were planning a 10-day stay at a Walt Disney World Resort hotel, you would be able to make reservations up to 189 days in advance, a full 10 days earlier than off-site guests.
+This is a big deal, because the most popular restaurants are often booked by the 180-day mark.
 Here are the most popular restaurants at Disney World:

 - Be Our Guest at Magic Kingdom